payloadcms/payload/packages/plugin-seo/README.md

 A plugin for [Payload CMS](https://github.com/payloadcms/payload) to auto-generate SEO meta data based on the content of your documents.

 Core features:
-  - Adds a `meta` field to every SEO-enabled collection that:
+  - Adds a `meta` field to every SEO-enabled collection or global.
+It:
-    - Includes title, description, and image subfields
+    - includes title, description, and image subfields
-    - Auto-generates meta data from your document's content
+    - auto-generates meta data from your document's content
-    - Displays hints and indicators to help content editors
+    - displays hints and indicators to help content editors
-    - Renders a snippet of what a search engine might display
+    - renders a snippet of what a search engine might display
-    - Soon: variable injection
+    - soon will support variable injection

 ## Installation